Nkwali: Our full report

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: All the guides at Nkwali Camp are trained in first aid.
+- All the guides at Nkwali Camp are trained in first aid.
 The camps and lodges of South Luangwa National Park usually club together to provide for a doctor to visit them and their staff regularly.
 The doctor is based at a camp just down the road from Nkwali.

 - High Risk

-Security measures: As elephants are regular visitors to the camp, guests are escorted to their chalets and around camp after dark.
+- As elephants are regular visitors to the camp, guests are escorted to their chalets and around camp after dark.

-Fire safety: Each of the chalets has a fire extinguisher in case of fire.
+- Each of the chalets has a fire extinguisher in case of fire.
 The camp has water, sand and fire beater sources ready in the unlikely event of a fire.

 - On Request

-Laundry facilities: A laundry service is included at Nkwali Camp.
+- A laundry service is included at Nkwali Camp.
 However, as items are hand washed, ladies undergarments cannot be included for cultural reasons.
 Washing powder is made available in the rooms for you to hand wash these yourself.

 - American Dollars, Pounds sterling, Euro, South African Rand and Zambian Kwatcha are all accepted forms of cash.
 Visa and Mastercard are also accepted.